Fertility treatment explained

 Understanding fertility treatment

-There are many types of fertility treatments available, ranging from simple interventions such as medication to help a woman ovulate, through to more complicated procedures known as assisted reproductive treatment (ART).
+There are many types of fertility treatments available, ranging from simple interventions such as medication to help a person ovulate, to more complicated procedures known as assisted reproductive treatment (ART).
 ART, also known as assisted reproductive technology, refers to medical and scientific methods used to help people conceive.

-- for people who can’t become pregnant, carry a pregnancy or give birth
+• for people who are unable to become pregnant, carry a pregnancy or give birth

-- to reduce the chance of a baby inheriting a genetic disease or abnormality
+• to reduce the chance of a child inheriting a genetic disease or abnormality

 Types of treatment